pyamg.amg_core#

 - Parameters:

-number of rows in A (number of vertices)
+int Number of rows in A (number of vertices).

-maximum number of iterations By default max_iters=-1 and no limit is imposed
+int Maximum number of iterations By default max_iters=-1 and no limit is imposed.

 - Returns: